How Privacy Works for Tagged Photos

 - Content that contains self harm or excessive violence

-- Content that contains nudity or pornography
+- Content that contains nudity

 - Content that contains illegal drug use